 • Be professional.
 Do not overreact.
 Behave courteously; avoid unprofessional conduct during the meeting.
 Observe directives .
 The District may proceed to maintain the integrity of the investigation and to avoid retaliatory concerns; follow such directives as a protection.

-• If criminal allegations are made, politely ask to call UEA for more information.
+• If criminal allegations are made, ask to call UEA for more information.
 Statements made or signed can be used in a criminal proceeding.
 If there is a criminal charge or law enforcement are involved, avoid speaking to anyone until after speaking to an attorney.
 Say: I am happy to cooperate as soon as I can speak to my lawyer.
-If there is a reasonable belief of termination, then your representation would invoke that any statement made will not be turned over to law enforcement (Garrity rights).
+If there is a reasonable belief that cooperation is compelled with discipline or termination, then your representation would invoke that any statement made will not be turned over to law enforcement (Garrity rights).

 *Weingarten Rights The right of employees to have union representation at investigatory interviews was announced by the U.S. Supreme Court in a 1975 case NLRB vs. Weingarten, Inc..
 These rights have become known as Weingarten rights.
 Employees have Weingarten rights only during investigatory interviews.
 An investigatory interview occurs when a supervisor questions an employee to obtain information which could be used as a basis for discipline or asks an employee to defend his or her conduct.
 If an employee has a reasonable belief that discipline or other adverse consequences may result from what he or she says, the employee can request representation.
 The District is not required to inform the employee of his/her Weingarten rights; it is the employee’s responsibility to know and request.
-However, without a specific provision in agreement or board policy, no Utah legal authority exists supporting the right of an employee to have representation.
+(Although without a specific provision in practice, agreement or board policy, no Utah legal authority exists supporting the right of an employee to have representation., the Association asserts the right to representation, encouraging and advocating for such practices and policies through fostering relationships. )

 UEA Legal Services & the UEA General Counsel works closely with UniServ Directors throughout the state to ensure educator rights are protected and due process is followed.
 Each UniServ Director has specialized skills and knowledge to assist members.
 All potential legal matters must first go through the UniServ Director before going to the Office of General Counsel.
 Should you, as a UEA member, feel as though you need a representative to help or guide you with employment related matters, please contact your UniServ Director.